JosefNemec/Playnite/doc/tutorials/extensions/menus.md

 You can use those argument objects to decide what elements to return.
 For example, in case of game menu, `GetGameMenuItemsArgs` contains `Games` field listing all currently selected games that are being used as a source for the game menu.

+When the function associated with the menu item is invoked, it will be passed an arguments object.
+For game menu actions, C# extensions will be passed [GameMenuItemActionArgs](xref:Playnite.SDK.Plugins.GameMenuItemActionArgs) and script extensions will be passed [ScriptGameMenuItemActionArgs](xref:Playnite.SDK.Plugins.ScriptGameMenuItemActionArgs). `GameMenuItemActionArgs` has a `Games` property to access the selected list of games.
+For main menu actions, C# extensions will be passed [MainMenuItemActionArgs](xref:Playnite.SDK.Plugins.MainMenuItemActionArgs) and script extensions will be passed [ScriptMainMenuItemActionArgs](xref:Playnite.SDK.Plugins.ScriptMainMenuItemActionArgs).

 > [!NOTE]
 > `Get*MenuItems` menu methods are executed each time a menu is opened.
 For that reason, make sure you are not executing long running code in those methods.
 It would otherwise result in a noticeable delay when opening the menu.